46code/C5_minus_B/project_files/readme.md

 - Mean, median, min, max, and standard deviation of angular error.

 ## Models
-The `project_files/models/` directory contains four trained models.
+The `project_files/models/` directory contains six trained models.
 To test:
 1. Place your chosen model in the `models/` directory.
 2. Follow testing instructions in the main README.